GenomicsAotearoa/Introduction-to-R/docs/00-introduction.md

         instead of entering commands one-by-one.

 For the purposes of this exercise we want you to be in the directory `"/home/shared/<USERID>/R4Genomics"`.
 What if you weren't?
-You can set your home directory using the `setwd()` command.
+You can set your current working directory using the `setwd()` command.
 Enter this command in your script, but ***don't run*** this yet.

 !!! r-project